Rural Special Constabulary

 also introduced these specialist volunteer police officers.

-tipping, to tackling poaching and helping injured livestock and
+fly tipping, to tackling poaching and investigating wildlife

 The Constabulary is looking to recruit anyone with an interest in